-- 1. At the point of impact the centreline of the bollard is aligned with the longitudinal centreline of the test vehicle, as shown in Figure 8. - 2.
-At the point of impact the centreline of the bollard is 0.40m inbound from the side of the test vehicle, as shown in Figure 10.
+- 1. At the point of impact the centreline of the bollard is aligned with the longitudinal centreline of the test vehicle, as shown in Figure 15. - 2.
+At the point of impact the centreline of the bollard is 0.40m inbound from the side of the test vehicle, also shown in Figure 15.